Sun Prairie woman has lost 26 of her Navajo relatives to COVID-19

 “Suffice it to say Christmas isn’t really a holiday of cheer or celebration around the reservation right now, because there’s just too many, too many people being remembered,” she said.

-Schumacher, of Sun Prairie, is in her seventh year as a tutor coordinator at West High School.
-She grew up in Chilchinbeto, in Navajo County, Arizona, which the U.S. Census listed in 2010 as having a population of 506.
+Schumacher, of Sun Prairie, is in her seventh year as a tutor coordinator at Madison West High School.
+She grew up in Chilchinbeto, in Navajo County, Arizona, which the U.S. Census lists as having a population of 769.

 All of the relatives she’s lost — aunts, uncles, cousins, nieces and nephews — were on her mother’s side of the family and lived in or around the Chilchinbeto community.
 All were blood relatives, except for a nephew’s wife.